 Medical abortion, also known as the abortion pill, is a two-step process using the drugs mifepristone and misoprostol to terminate an existing pregnancy.

 Generally taken with a medical professional, mifepristone blocks the hormone progesterone, causing the lining of the uterus to thin and preventing the embryo from staying implanted and growing.

-Misoprostol is taken about 24 hours later, normally at home.
-It causes the uterus to contract and expel the pregnancy through the vagina.
+The second drug, taken after mifepristone, is misoprostol, typically taken at home.
+This drug causes the uterus to contract and release the embryo through the vagina.

 - Incomplete abortion, which may need to be followed by surgical abortion